- About Us

-- The officers of the Society shall include the:
+92. The Officers of the Society shall include:

-- Vice-Chair (one or more, as determined from time to time by the Board);
+- the Vice-Chair (one or more, as determined from time to time by the Board);

-Any officer may hold two or more of the positions identified in Section 92.
+93. Any Officer may hold two or more of the positions identified in Section 92.

-- Officers of the Society shall be appointed by resolution of the Board at the first meeting of the Board following an annual Meeting of Members.
-The appointments shall be made in accordance with the procedures set out by the Board in its Policies.
+94. Except for the President/CEO, Officers shall be appointed by resolution of the Board at the first Board Meeting following an Annual Meeting.
+The appointments shall be made in accordance with the procedures set out by the Board in the Board Policies.

-- The officers of the Society shall hold office for one (1) year from the date of appointment or election or until their successors are elected or appointed.
+95. Except for the President/CEO, Officers shall hold office for one (1) year from the date of appointment by the Board or until their successors are appointed.
 Officers shall be subject to removal by resolution of the Board at any time.

-- preside at all meetings of the Society and, in co-operation with the President/CEO, prepare agendas and confirm materials for all Board, Executive Committee and Members’ meetings;
+- preside at all meetings of the Society and, in co-operation with the President/CEO, prepare agendas and confirm materials for all Board meetings, Executive Committee meetings and Meetings of the Members;

 - ensure that parliamentary procedure, pursuant to Section 132, is followed during all meetings of the Society;

 - act as official representative of the Board and as senior volunteer spokesperson of the Society;

-- serve as an ex officio member (without vote, except for the Executive Committee) of all committees of the Board but he does not count towards quorum and is not “required” to attend;
+- serve as an ex officio member (without vote, except for the Executive Committee) of all Committees, but does not count towards quorum and is not “required” to attend;

-- shall act as a liaison with all committee chairs;
+- act as a liaison with all Committee chairs;

 - shall have one vote at all Board and Executive Committee meetings (without a second or casting vote).